Inquizable-Tech-Team/inquizable_frontend/README.md

 ## Cool Links

+Are you curious about our App?
-Are you curious?
-Then, go to [inquizable.com](#https://www.inquizable.com/home) and try it out!
+Then, follow this link [inquizable.com](https://www.inquizable.com/home) to our App and try it out!

 ## Technologies
 Project is created with: